OWASP/ASVS/4.0/en/0x03-Using-ASVS.md

 Over the last 30+ years, black box testing has proven over and over again to miss critical security issues that led directly to ever more massive breaches.
 We strongly encourage the use of a wide range of security assurance and verification, including replacing penetration tests with source code led (hybrid) penetration tests at Level 1, with full access to developers and documentation throughout the development process.
 Financial regulators do not tolerate external financial audits with no access to the books, sample transactions, or the people performing the controls.
 Industry and governments must demand the same standard of transparency in the software engineering field.

-We strongly encourage the use of security tools, but within the development process itself, such as DAST and SAST tools being used continuously by the build pipeline to find easy to find security issues that should never be present.
+We strongly encourage the use of security tools within the development process itself.
+DAST and SAST tools can be used continuously by the build pipeline to find easy to find security issues that should never be present.

 Automated tools and online scans are unable to complete more than half of the ASVS without human assistance.
 If comprehensive test automation for each build is required, then a combination of custom unit and integration tests, along with build initiated online scans are used.
 Business logic flaws and access control testing is only possible using human assistance.
 These should be turned into unit and integration tests.